 Using a Tick Scoop for Dogs

-This is an amazing little device that I’ve used on both dogs and people and works so much better as a natural tick control for dogs than trying to get those buggers out with a tweezer.
+This is an amazing little device (paid link) that I’ve used on both dogs and people and works so much better as a natural tick control for dogs than trying to get those buggers out with a tweezer.
 It’s also safer because you are more likely to remove the whole tick.

 That little v on the end of the scoop is what you wiggle the tick out with, and then you can just kill it and throw it away.